3 Ways To Heal Broken Relationships

-All of the above is conjecture, but it seems that Cain believed his responsibility was to make himself “feel better” instead of dealing with his sinful heart.
-Rather than hold himself responsible for his attitude, he chose to blame Abel.
-Placing others under the microscope appears to be better than looking in the mirror... but it's not!
+Obviously, all of the above is conjecture, but it appears that Cain believed his responsibility was to make himself “feel better” instead of dealing with his sinful heart.
+Rather than hold himself responsible for his attitude and decisions, he chose to blame Abel.
+Initially, "placing others under the microscope" might feel better than "looking in the mirror," but it's not!
 Without some long hard looks "in the mirror" we won't have the insight or fortitude to set-up needed boundaries in our lives.

 According to many books by Drs.
 Cloud and Townsend, boundaries give us whatever we allow and create.
-While the hurts and offenses from others definitely impact our lives, many of our problems are the results of poor decisions.
+While hurts and offenses from others negatively impact us, many of our problems are the results of poor decisions.
 Such trouble became part of our lives because we didn't make intentional decisions to become better.

 Our current life situations primarily consist of whatever we’ve created or allowed.

-Here's the good news: God is eager to help us with the struggle we’re facing or emotion we're experiencing.
+Here's the good news: God is MORE THAN EAGER to help us with whatever obstacle we face or suffering we experience.

-Resolving any problems we’ve created and allowed can’t fully happen without God’s assistance.
+Resolving and growing past any problems we’ve created and allowed can’t fully happen without God’s presence.
 Regular prayer, study, weekly counseling, accountability, small group, serving others, and more are just some of the outlets that God leverages to heal us.

 Throughout my life, I’ve realized how difficult it can be to manage who I am.
-If people claim not to have life seasons where they find it difficult to manage themselves, they're either lying or haven't embraced reality.
-Even Paul lamented about his continual against the sin within himself (Romans 17:15-25).
+If people claim not to have life seasons where it's difficult to manage themselves, they're either lying or haven't embraced reality.
+Even Paul lamented about his continual fight against the sin within himself (Romans 17:15-25).
 How I manage my insecurities and stabilize my corrupt emotions impacts my future decisions.
 How I decide to resolve my toxic heart’s desires determines my spiritual growth rate.

 Taking responsibility for me is how I can care for you.

-Refusing to manage my life (emotions, hang-ups, character gaps, decisions, etc.) hurts you.
+Refusing to lead myself (emotions, hang-ups, character gaps, decisions, etc.) hurts you.
 Unwillingness to "keep myself in check" ensures that others will have to… for a while... until they get sick of me.
-On a deeper level, because God created me and gave me my bodies and spirit as a stewardship, failing to manage who I am is rebellion against I AM.
+On a deeper level, because God created my body & spirit and stewarded me with caring for them, failing to govern who I am is rebellion against the great I AM.

 As best you can, resolve so you can worship!

 If the posture of Cain’s heart determined the acceptability of his sacrifice, then the same is probably true for us today.
 After all, even today, God still rejects sacrifices based on a person's heart.

-In the Sermon on the Mount, Jesus taught that it’s not enough to refrain from murder.
-Being bitter or wrathful towards anyone places us in judgment.
-In Matthew 5:23-24, Jesus preached that the posture of our hearts influences the quality of our worship.
-“Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
-First, go and be reconciled to them; then come and offer your gift.”
+In the Sermon on the Mount, Jesus preached that refraining from murder isn't good enough.
+Bitterness, indifference, hate, and wrath towards anyone makes us assume we can judge everyone: “Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
+First, go and be reconciled to them; then come and offer your gift" (Matthew 5:23-24).

 In light of both Genesis 4:1-16 and Matthew 5:21-26, it seems as if God won't bless an offering made in the midst of bitterness and anger.
-Jesus went so far as to claim that whatever His followers had or hadn't done for others was what they had or hadn't done for Him (Matthew 25:31-46).
-In other words, God sees our posture towards others as reflective of our posture towards Him.
+Jesus went so far as to claim that His followers' actions and attitudes towards others reflected their true feelings about Him (Matthew 25:31-46).
+In other words, God interprets our disposition towards others as truly reflecting how devoted we are to Him.

 Our posture towards people either deepens or distances our relationship with God.

-The more we pursue the reconciliation of broken or damaged friendships, the closer we'll feel to God.
-The closer we are to God, the more we'll want to worship.
-The more we worship God, the better friend we become.
-The more we value God, the more we'll value what's most precious to God: people.
+The more we forgive others and pursue the reconciliation of broken or damaged friendships (when safe and appropriate), the closer we move to God.
+The closer we are to God, the more devoted we are to Him.
+The more devoted we are to God, the better friend and family member we become.
+All of this helps us to authentically value what's most precious to God: people.
 God values people above all because He's glorified the most when someone far from Him becomes a follower of Him.
 The more we value people, the more we'll value God.
 Loving God and people go hand-in-hand.
-Assuming the role of our loved one's keeper is a nonnegotiable.
+Assuming the role of our brother or sister's keeper is a non-negotiable for believers.

-In the end, God didn't treat Cain as Cain treated Abel...
+In the end, God didn't regard Cain as Cain regarded Abel...
 He didn't treat Cain as he deserved.
 In a way, even though God exiled Cain to a distant land, He was still with Cain.
-Whereas Cain abandoned Abel, Eliab was compared to David, the older brother complained about his prodigal brother, and we attack __________ (you fill-in-the-blank with a name), Jesus—our older brother—will NEVER leave us.
-As we look for our struggle within, ask God to help us resolve the problem, and realize how our struggle with others impacts our view of God, we can better be our loved one’s keeper.
+Whereas Cain abandoned Abel, our Savior refuses to do the same to us.
+Jesus—our older brother—will NEVER leave us (Matthew 28:20).
+As we look for our struggle within, we must ask God to help us resolve the problem and realize how our struggle with others impacts our view of God, so we can be better at keeping our brothers and sisters.